Your Guide to Becoming a GP in Australia

 • Australian General Practice Training (AGPT) Program: This is essentially the same program as the one offered at ACRRM.

 • Practice Experience Program (PEP): The RACGP PEP program includes two streams; that is, the PEP Standard Stream and Specialist Stream.
 The Standard Stream is intended for non-VR doctors who do not have specialist degrees and those who were assessed as non-comparable after undergoing a Specialist stream comparability evaluation.
-The Specialist Stream is intended for international medical graduates (IMGs) that have a recognised overseas specialty qualification and who want to be eligible for RACGP Fellowship (FRACGP).
+The Specialist Stream is intended for international medical graduates (IMGs) that have a recognised overseas specialty qualification and who want to be eligible for RACGP fellowship (FRACGP).

 • Remote Vocational Training Scheme (RVTS): The RVTS is a flexible, government-funded program that provides vocational training for medical practitioners in rural, remote, and Aboriginal and Torres Strait Islander areas across Australia.